ninjudd/drip/README.md

 The following instructions assume that `~/bin` is on your `$PATH`.
 If that is not the case, you can substitute your favorite location.

-**Standalone** -- This is what we'd recommend to get started quickly.
+**Standalone:** This is what we'd recommend to get started quickly.

     curl https://raw.github.com/flatland/decaf/master/bin/decaf > ~/bin/decaf
     chmod 755 ~/bin/decaf

-**Checkout** -- If you'd like to hack on Decaf or follow the latest development, this is the way to go.
+**Checkout:** If you'd like to hack on Decaf or follow the latest development, this is the way to go.

     git clone https://github.com/flatland/decaf.git